ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    an ongoing incident -- specifically regarding network or service impairments and their related consequential failures and symptoms -- and prevents the problem from recurring.
-Causality is defined as the implementation of an inductive process at the network or processing element level {{ITU-T-G.7710}} and as a doubt removal process at the Incident management system level {{ITU-T X.733}}.
-The inductive process is based on the distinction made between _primary failures_ (i.e., a failure that directly indicates the fault location and initiate a repair action, such as a broken cable or a misconnection) and _secondary failures_ (i.e., a consequential failure, such as an upper level service that has gone down) {{ITU-T-G.7710}}.
+Causality is defined as the implementation of an inductive process at the network or processing element level {{ITU-T-G-7710}} and as a doubt removal process at the Incident management system level {{ITU-T-X-733}}.
+The inductive process is based on the distinction made between _primary failures_ (i.e., a failure that directly indicates the fault location and initiate a repair action, such as a broken cable or a misconnection) and _secondary failures_ (i.e., a consequential failure, such as an upper level service that has gone down) {{ITU-T-G-7710}}.

    Conversely, a causal factor is a contributing action that influences the outcome of an incident or event but is not the root cause.